 What are the best low-carb alternatives to rice in Japanese cooking?

 The three most practical rice substitutes for keto Japanese food are: cauliflower rice (1–2g net carbs per cup, works well in chirashi bowls and fried rice), shirataki rice (near-zero net carbs, made from konjac), and konjac konnyaku blocks (used in Japanese stews like oden).
-At restaurants, you can also request your donburi or curry toppings served over a base of sautéed cabbage or steamed bok choy instead of rice.
+At restaurants, you can also request your donburi or curry toppings served over sautéed cabbage or steamed bok choy instead of rice.

-You Might Also Like
+🍽️ You Might Also Like

-Egg Roll in a Bowl (Crack Slaw)
+Egg Roll in a Bowl

 Medical Disclaimer: The nutritional information provided in this article is for informational purposes only.
-While we strive for accuracy, individual responses to foods vary.
-Always consult with your healthcare provider or registered dietitian about dietary changes.
+While we strive for accuracy, we are culinary experts, not medical doctors.
+Individual responses to foods vary, and you should always consult with your healthcare provider or registered dietitian about dietary changes, especially if you’re managing diabetes or other health conditions.
+Always monitor your blood sugar as recommended by your healthcare team.

 Advertisements